Troubleshooting Guide: Solving Common Diamond Polishing Issues

 Can I use Dawn dish soap to clean polishing pads?

 Yes.
 Mild dish soap like Dawn is safe for cleaning diamond polishing pads.
-Apply a small amount to the pad surface, work it in gently with a soft brush, then rinse thoroughly with clean water.
-The mild surfactants effectively remove stone slurry and light oil contamination without damaging the bond matrix.
+Apply a small amount, work in gently with a soft brush, then rinse thoroughly.
+Ensure all soap residue is completely rinsed out before the next use.

 How do I clean and store polishing pads?